Cockburn ARC

 Cockburn Aquatic and Recreation Centre (commonly known as Cockburn ARC) is an aquatic and recreation centre located in the southern Perth suburb of Cockburn Central.
-The facility also contains the administrative and training headquarters of professional Australian rules football club the Fremantle Football Club, who compete in the Australian Football League.
+The facility also contains the administrative and training headquarters of professional Australian rules football club the Fremantle Football Club, who compete in the Australian Football League (AFL).

 Community use

 The ARC is owned and operated by the City of Cockburn which provides community access to most of the facilities.
 There are indoor and outdoor aquatic facilities as well as basketball courts.
 Swim, fitness and sports classes are available.
 The centre features three water slides that opened in May 2017.
+However, all 3 water slides have been indefinitely closed and non-operational since late 2023, as the City of Cockburn conducts a structural and operational review of the slides to ensure community safety.